Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-\begin{rmk} If there are only finitely many primes of $k$ which do not split in any of the extensions $k(\lambda_i)/k$ then there are at most finitely many commensurability classes of hyperbolic $2$-- or $3$--manifolds containing orbifolds with closed geodesics of lengths $\ell_1,\dots,\ell_N$ \textit{and} having invariant trace field $k$.
-In many situations however (for instance if $M$ is a $2$-- or $3$--manifold such that $\{ \lambda_1,\dots,\lambda_N\}\not\subset \R$), any arithmetic hyperbolic $2$-- or $3$--orbifold containing closed geodesics of lengths $\ell_1,\dots,\ell_N$ must have invariant trace field $k$.
+\begin{rmk} If there are only finitely many primes of $k$ which do not split in any of the extensions $k(\lambda_i)/k$, then there are at most finitely many commensurability classes of hyperbolic $2$-- or $3$--orbifolds that contain an orbifold that has geodesics with (complex) lengths $\ell_1,\dots,\ell_N$ \textit{and} trace field $k$.
+In many situations however (for instance if $M$ is a $2$-- or $3$--manifold such that $\{ \lambda_1,\dots,\lambda_N\}\not\subset \R$), any arithmetic hyperbolic $2$--orbifold (resp., $3$--orbifold) that has geodesics with lengths (resp., complex lengths) $\ell_1,\dots,\ell_N$ must have trace field $k$.
 See for instance Proposition \ref{prop:fuchsiantracefield} and \cite[Lemma 2.3]{chinburg-geodesics}.
-In these situations the hypothesis in Theorem \ref{thm:area3app3} is both necessary and sufficient. \end{rmk}
+In these situations the hypothesis in Theorem \ref{thm:area3app3} is necessary and sufficient. \end{rmk}